Refined existence and regularity results for a class of semilinear dissipative SPDEs: Introduction

 where $A$ is a coercive maximal monotone operator on (a subspace of) $H:=L^2(D)$, $\beta$ is a maximal monotone graph in $\erre \times \erre$ defined everywhere, $W$ is a cylindrical Wiener process on a separable Hilbert space $U$, and $B$ is a process taking values in the space of Hilbert-Schmidt operators from $U$ to $L^2(D)$ satisfying a (local) Lipschitz continuity condition.
 Precise assumptions on the data of the problem are given in \S\ref{sec:ass} below.

-Assuming that the initial datum $X_0$ has finite second moment and the diffusion coefficient $B$ is globally Lipschitz continuous, we proved in \cite{cm:luca} that equation \eqref{eq:0} admits a unique solution, in a generalized variational sense, whose trajectories are weakly continuous in $H$.
+Assuming that the initial datum $X_0$ has finite second moment and the diffusion coefficient $B$ is globally Lipschitz continuous, we proved in \cite{cm:AP18} that equation \eqref{eq:0} admits a unique solution, in a generalized variational sense, whose trajectories are weakly continuous in $H$.
 The contribution of this work is to extend these results in several directions.
-As a first step we show that the solution $X$ is pathwise strongly continuous in $H$, rather than just weakly continuous.
+In fact, we show that the solution $X$ is pathwise strongly continuous in $H$, rather than just weakly continuous.
 This is possible thanks to an It\^o-type formula, interesting in its own right, for the square of the $H$-norm of processes satisfying minimal integrability conditions, in a variational setting extending the classical one by Pardoux \cite{Pard}.
-The strong pathwise continuity allows us to prove that existence and uniqueness of solutions to \eqref{eq:0} continues to hold under much weaker assumptions on the initial datum and on the diffusion coefficient.
+The pathwise strong continuity of solutions to stochastic equations with singular drift is often a difficult problem, and it was left as an open problem both in the case of semilinear equations (see \cite{Barbu:Lincei}) as well as of porous media equations (see \cite{BDPR-porous}).
+This trajectorial regularity result is essential to prove that the Markovian semigroup generated by the solution to \eqref{eq:0} is strongly continuous, for which we refer to \cite{cm:inv}.
+Moreover, the pathwise strong continuity allows us to prove that existence and uniqueness of solutions to \eqref{eq:0} continues to hold under much weaker assumptions on the initial datum and on the diffusion coefficient.
 In particular, $X_0$ needs only be measurable and $B$ can be locally Lipschitz-continuous with linear growth.
 Denoting by $\Omega$ the underlying probability space, the solution map $X_0 \mapsto X$ is thus defined on $L^0(\Omega;H)$, with codomain contained in $L^0(\Omega;E)$, where $E$ is a suitable path space.
-By the results of \cite{cm:luca} we also have that the solution map restricted to $L^2(\Omega;H)$ has codomain contained in $L^2(\Omega;E)$.
+By the results of \cite{cm:AP18} we also have that the solution map restricted to $L^2(\Omega;H)$ has codomain contained in $L^2(\Omega;E)$.
 As a further result, we extrapolate these mapping properties to the whole range of exponents $p \in [0,\infty[$, that is, we show that if $X_0 \in L^p(\Omega;H)$ then $X \in L^p(\Omega;E)$ for every positive finite $p$, and we provide an explicit upper bound on the $L^p(\Omega;E)$-norm of the solution in terms of the $L^p(\Omega;H)$-norm of the initial datum.
 If, in addition, $B$ is Lipschitz-continuous, we show that the solution map is Lipschitz-continuous from $L^p(\Omega;H)$ to $L^p(\Omega;E)$ for all $p \in [0,\infty[$.
 In the particular case $p=0$, this implies that solutions converge uniformly on $[0,T]$ in probability if the corresponding initial data converge in probability.
-Finally, we show how the smoothness of the solution improves (as well as of invariant measures, if they exist) if the initial datum and the diffusion coefficient are smoother, without any further regularity assumption on the (possibly singular) monotone drift term $\beta$.
-For example, if $A$ (better said, the part of $A$ in $H$) is self-adjoint, the solution has paths belonging to the domain of $A$ in $H$ if $X_0$ and $B$, roughly speaking, take values in the domain of $A^{1/2}$.
-This implies that $X$ is a strong solution in the classical sense, not just in the variational one.